Do you want to manage your social media in your browser with notifications and live streaming?

 Schedule Tweets in TweetDeck

 One of the most useful features of TweetDeck is the ability to schedule tweets to send at a later time.

 To do this, click the ‘New Tweet’ button in the top left-hand corner and write the tweet you want to send.
-You can click ‘Add Images’ if you want to include an image.
+You can click ‘Add images or video’ if you want to include an image or a video.

 Next, click ‘Schedule Tweet’ and scroll down.
 You will see a calendar where you can choose the time and date.

 Click the blue ‘Tweet on [date]’ button, and your tweet will send at that time, whether you are online or not.

 If you want to make sure you don’t miss tweets from your favorite people or posts using a specific hashtag, you can set up a pop-up or audio alert within that column.
 This has to be enabled within your browser.